 You start in the city of Wells near the magnificent cathedral and pass around the moat of the splendid Bishop's Palace.
 The path then heads towards Shepton Mallet passing through several wooded sections including the National Trust owned woods at Tor Hill, King's Castle Woods and finally Ham Woods.

-From Shepton Mallet you continue to the hamlet of Chelynch before a climb of 280 metres (919 ft) takes you to the grade II listed Cranmore Tower which is the highest point on the trail.
+The route continues to with a climb of 280 metres (919 ft) taking you to the grade II listed Cranmore Tower which is the highest point on the trail.

-The final stretch takes you through the delightful Asham Wood and onto the village of Great Elm before leading into Frome where the path terminates.
+The final stretch takes you through the delightful Asham Wood and onto the village of Great Elm where there are nice views of the Mells River.
+You then head into the picturesque town of Frome where the path terminates.
 View Full Details>>

-|Exe Valley Way||45 miles (72 km)||The walk starts in Starcross on the banks of the River Exe Estuary and heads through through Powderham Deer Park and then along the Exter canal to Exeter. |
+|Exe Valley Way||52 miles (84 km)||The walk starts in Starcross on the banks of the River Exe Estuary and heads past the 14th century Powderham Castle and then along the Exeter Canal to Exeter. |

 The next section continues along the River Exe to Tiverton via Thorverton and Bickleigh.

-The final section takes you from Tiverton into the Exmoor National Park where you will pass through Dulverton before the finish at Hawkridge in Somerset.
+The final section takes you from Tiverton into the Exmoor National Park where you will pass through Dulverton and Hawkridge before the finish at Exford in Somerset.
+This section passes close to the old clapper bridge at Tarr Steps near Dulverton and Withypool.
+It's well worth a short detour if you have time.
+Around here you'll also cross the picturesque five arched Landacre Bridge over the River Barle.